 Changes of assumptions - The June 30, 2017 actuarial valuation was revised, for various factors, including the methodology used to determine how employees and retirees were assigned to each of the OPEB Funds and anticipated participation percentages.
 Current and former employees of State organizations (including technical colleges, community service boards and public health departments) are now assigned to the State OPEB fund based on their last employer payroll location: irrespective of retirement affiliation.
 In the June 30, 2019 valuation the inflation assumption was lowered from 2.75% to 2.50% in anticipation of the upcoming ERS Experience Study.
 Additionally, decremental assumptions were changed to reflect the Teachers Retirement Systems experience study.
-Approximately 6.0% of employees are members of the Teachers Retirement System.
+Approximately 6.0% of employees are members of the Teachers Retirement Systems.
+In the June 30, 2020 valuation decremental assumptions were changed to reflect the Employees Retirement Systems experience study.

-The discount rate was updated from 3.09% as of June 30, 2016, to 3.60% as of June 30, 2017, to 5.22% as of June 30, 2018, to 7.30% as of June 30, 2019, and to 7.06% as of June 30, 2020.
+The discount rate was updated from 3.09% as of June 30, 2016, to 3.60% as of June 30, 2017, to 5.22% as of June 30, 2018, to 7.30% as of June 30, 2019, to 7.06% as of June 30, 2020, and to 7.00% as of June 30, 2021.